sdqali/site/content/blog/2013-11-21-a-rainy-distraction.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "A rainy distraction"
-date: 2013-11-21
-comments: true
 categories:
 - life
 - rain
+comments: true
+date: 2013-11-21
+ghcommentid: 90
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - life
 - rain
+title: A rainy distraction
 ---

 Far away, the Sutro TV tower was hardly visible in the haze of rain.

 "So, this is what you were talking about in the morning?
 I thought it was the other calculation.
 You are right!".
 You suddenly feel happy and detect the smugness creeping to your face.
 I was right, I told you so, you want to say.
 But you don't.
 "Not today!
 The smugness will have to die."